Voice Assistant Technology For Enterprise: The Internet Of Things Enhanced By Data Science

 Integration of voice-enabled technologies: a view from the tech perspective

-How do voice assistants work?
+Voice assistants rely on Machine Learning technologies like Natural Language Processing (NLP).
+How do they work?
 It all begins with some kind of trigger or start button.
 This trigger may take the form of a concrete button for the user to press.
 This informs the system that speech-based data will be incoming.
 In the modern voice-enabled solutions the well-known phrases 'Okay, Google', 'Alexa', and 'Hey, Siri' work as a trigger.

 Going beyond generic systems, voice-enabled tech can offer specific voice recognition using powerful neural networks and artificial intelligence.
 Those types of solutions frequently require involvement of cloud computing.